AA-1-class submarine: Design

-The engineering plant included four New London Ship and Engine Company (NELSECO) four-cycle six-cylinder diesels, 1,000 hp each in two tandem pairs, and two Electro Dynamic main electric motors, 675 hp each, directly driven by the engines.
+The engineering plant included four New London Ship and Engine Company (NELSECO) 6-EB-19 four-cycle six-cylinder diesels, 1,000 hp each in two tandem pairs, and two Electro Dynamic main electric motors, 675 hp each, directly driven by the engines.
 Two 60-cell Exide batteries provided submerged power.
 One NELSECO four-cycle four-cylinder auxiliary diesel generator was included to charge batteries while the main engines were operating at high speed.
 From 1923 to 1927, T-3 was re-engined with two German-built Maschinenfabrik Augsburg Nürnberg AG (MAN) four-cycle ten-cylinder diesels, 2,350 hp each.

 In addition to the usual four bow 18 inch (450 mm) torpedo tubes, the design incorporated two twin trainable external torpedo tubes in the deck superstructure, immediately forward and aft of the sail.
 These could fire on either broadside, but not dead ahead or dead astern.
-Two 3-inch (76 mm)/23 caliber retractable deck guns were also equipped.
-As with other contemporary US submarine designs, the AA-1 class was optimized for a high submerged speed, with a small sail and retractable deck guns.
+Two 3-inch (76 mm)/23 caliber retractable deck guns were in the original design for the submarines, but they were never installed.
+As with other contemporary U.S. submarine designs, the AA-1 class was optimized for a high submerged speed, with a small conning tower fairwater and no bridge structure, although "chariot" style bridge structures were later added to all three boats.
 In August 1918 T-1 was experimentally rearmed with a single 4-inch (102 mm)/50 caliber non-retractable gun at the expense of the forward trainable torpedo tubes, probably to test the effect of a bigger gun on submerged speed as well as provide more anti-ship firepower.
 Larger submarine deck guns were considered because many German U-boats were equipped with guns of up to 105 mm and some were equipped with 150 mm (5.9 inch) guns.
 The 4 inch gun would later become standard on the S-class submarines.
 The trainable tubes were eliminated from the design by the time AA-2 and AA-3 were commissioned, and only AA-1 was so equipped.